-LEGA 4005: Legal Aspects in Business, three (3) credits, three (3) contact hours per week.
+LEGA 4005: LEGAL ASPECTS IN BUSINESS, three (3) credits, three (3) contact hours per week.
 Pre-requisite: ADMI 4005.
-Introduction and analysis of the principles of law, legislations, doctrines and jurisprudence that regulate businesses and individuals.
-It focuses in the understanding of the functions of business with respect to the laws and regulations that apply to them, for decision making.
+Introduction and analysis of the principles of law, legislation, doctrines and jurisprudence that regulate businesses and individuals.
+It focuses on the understanding of the functions of business with respect to the laws and regulations that apply to them, for decision making.
 It focuses on the study of real cases segments showing legal and ethical trends and their impact on businesses and individuals.